buihai226/TTCS-PTIT/README.md

 - Date: March 21, 2025*
   In the second week, i am learning about models in Deep Learning(CNN,...), next i am learning about object detection with YOLO(starting from YOLO v1)

+## Vietnamese Plate Dataset
+Here are a dataset that i collect from Google(include plate & character):

 ## 👨‍💻 Contributor

 - **Bùi Xuân Hải**